 If you do something considered illegal in North Korea, you may be subject to the North Korean judicial system, which is an instrument of state power and not an independent branch of government.
 The DPRK has held U.S. citizens accountable for the costs associated with incarceration in DPRK detention facilities and medical assistance during detention.
 Protections guaranteed under the U.S. legal system do not apply, and possession of a U.S. passport does not confer special status.
-Your local host/liaison may be able to provide useful guidance, but do not assume your host or tour operator will be able to provide assistance to you if you are arrested or detained by North Korean authorities, or that any information you share with them will not be turned over to North Korean authorities.
+Your local host/liaison may be able to provide useful guidance, but do not assume your host or tour operator will be able or willing to provide assistance to you if you are arrested or detained by North Korean authorities, or that any information you share with them will not be turned over to North Korean authorities.

 North Korean security personnel may regard as espionage unauthorized or unescorted travel inside North Korea and unauthorized attempts to speak directly with North Korean citizens.
 North Korean authorities may fine or arrest you for exchanging currency with an unauthorized vendor, for taking unauthorized photographs, or for shopping at stores not designated for foreigners.
 It is a criminal act in North Korea to show disrespect to the country's current and former leaders – Kim Jong Un, Kim Jong Il, and Kim Il Sung.
 A near-religious cult surrounds treatment of these individuals, and acts that would be deemed unexceptional elsewhere in the world – e.g., placing in the garbage newspapers bearing their photographs – may be deemed disrespectful.

 Although North Korea has granted press visas for cultural or sporting events or visits of foreign leaders, officials watch closely to prevent journalists from unauthorized conversations with North Koreans or questioning the policies, actions, or public statements of North Korea’s leadership.
 North Korea has confiscated objectionable material from foreign journalists.
 Journalists who engaged in activities that challenged the regime have been deported, arrested, or detained to face criminal charges.
-For additional information on the lack of freedom of information in North Korea, see the Department of State’s Human Rights report for North Korea.
+For additional information on the lack of freedom of information in North Korea, see the Department of State’s Human Rights Report for North Korea.

 North Korean government security personnel closely monitor the activities and conversations of foreigners in North Korea.
 Never bring or handle any material, printed or digital (including popular literature on e-book readers), that could be interpreted as critical of, or hostile to, the country or its leadership.
 Hotel rooms, telephones, and fax machines may be monitored, and personal possessions in hotel rooms may be searched.
 Do not take pictures without explicit authorization.
-North Korean government authorities may view taking unauthorized pictures as espionage, confiscate cameras and film and/or detain the photographer.
+North Korean government authorities may view taking unauthorized pictures as espionage, confiscate cameras and film, and/or detain the photographer.